Editor’s Note: I’m incensed. That said, check out Shoyeido Japanese Incense and other natural incense companies, or make your own!

 I do all sorts of unyogic things, such as wear matchy outfits, shave (almost everywhere) and bathe regularly.
 And I don’t smoke, anything.

 So it will come as no surprise to you that I cannot stand incense.

-I thought that here in 2014 we would be past the incense craze of the 1960’s.
-I am probably one of the few people on this site who can remember the smoke-filled rooms with whatever was burning in the 60’s and 70’s.
+I thought that we would already be past the incense craze of the 1960s.
+I am probably one of the few people on this site who can remember the smoke-filled rooms with whatever was burning in the 60s and 70s.

 But apparently, no. I have entered at least a dozen yoga rooms this year where the incense was so thick I could not breathe.
 And by thick, I mean present.

 Furthermore, I happen to be in the one percent of the population who is actually allergic to most variations of the stuff.
 My lungs shut down upon contact.
 I have fainted from the reaction.
 I have had to crawl out of rooms with my mouth on the floor trying to gasp fresh air.

 You don’t have to be allergic, however, to have an adverse reaction.

 Here is a study by the University of North Carolina that states that being around incense is actually as bad as, wait for it, smoking cigarettes!

 Are you shocked?
 Surprised?
 Why?
 I am an English major and so, as my engineer husband reminds me on a regular basis, not that smart about physics.
 But even I know that when you inhale smoke your lungs probably don’t care which kind it is.

 Smoke by any other name, is smoke.
 According to the World Health Organization, there are even lingering chemicals left in the air after the incense has finished burning, notably, benzene, which are really effing bad for you.